qlik-oss/core-website/docs/docs/tutorials/hello-visualization.md

 You must have [Node.js](https://nodejs.org/en/) and npm installed on your local machine.

-**Note:** Make sure the QIX Engine is running and that you have loaded data into the QIX Engine.
+**Note:** Make sure the Qlik Associative Engine is running and that you have loaded data into the Qlik Associative Engine.
-If you are unfamiliar with starting the QIX Engine in a Docker container and loading data, we recommend that you begin with the [Hello Engine](./hello-engine.md) tutorial followed by the [Hello Data](./hello-data.md) tutorial.
+If you are unfamiliar with starting the Qlik Associative Engine in a Docker container and loading data, we recommend that you begin with the [Hello Engine](./hello-engine.md) tutorial followed by the [Hello Data](./hello-data.md) tutorial.

 ## Building a visualization

-To build a visualization, you will run a small Node.js application that creates a visualization from the data loaded into your dockerized QIX Engine.
+To build a visualization, you will run a small Node.js application that creates a visualization from the data loaded into your dockerized Qlik Associative Engine.

 1. Install dependencies.